tietjinator/clean-cast-tietje/README.md

 8. If it is not present download the youtube video with audio only and with Sponsorblock category "sponsor" removed

 9. Serve the file back to the client

+# Please report any issues you run into!